Nicaragua Chain Collaborative

 We started working with Gold Mountain in 2017 after meeting founder Ben Weiner at the Specialty Coffee Association Expo in Seattle.
 (And we did our coffee shopping at their booth again this year!)

-His company not only grows coffee on their its own farms but also works with a network of partner farmers to help them improve quality and sell to roasters like us.
+His company not only grows coffee on its own farms but also works with a network of partner farmers to help them improve quality and sell to roasters like us.
 This specific coffee comes from that community of partner farmers in the Jinotega region and is named after our giveback partners in Nicaragua, Chain Collaborative and Planting Hope.

 (The Chain Collaborative supports organizations in coffee-growing regions that are pushing for development led by locals.
 They have partnered with Planting Hope in Nicaragua since 2014.)